shtomo/gas-template/README.md

-Google Apps Script Template with Standard Style
+Google Apps Script Template with ESLint
 ====
 This is template for beginning development with Google Apps Script.

 ## Description
 This contains below.
-- ESLint with JS Standard Style
+- ESLint
 - Prettier
 - Type definitions [@types/google-apps-script](https://www.npmjs.com/package/@types/google-apps-script)
 - `src/` that is directory for GAS code